MidTennSol/national-park-directory-live/src/content/blog/2025-05-29-introduction-discovering-el-morro.md

 Make sure to pack binoculars for birdwatching; El Morro is home to over 100 species of birds.
 Star-gazers can enjoy dark-sky nights ideal for awe-inspiring celestial views.
 And don't miss guided tours by knowledgeable park rangers who bring the monument's layers of history alive!

 ## Visitor Information: Planning Your Journey
-El Morro National Monument opens daily from 9 am to 5 pm all year round, except Thanksgiving Day, Christmas Day and New Year’s Day.
+El Morro National Monument opens daily from 9 am to 5 pm all year round, except Thanksgiving Day, Christmas Day and New Year's Day.
 Entry fee is $10 per vehicle but always check ahead for potential changes.
 Reservations are not needed unless planning ranger-led tours or camping.

 Parking is available at the visitor center where you'll find restrooms, drinking water facilities and a charming bookstore selling relevant literature about El Morro's geological and cultural significance.